joshrp/moonlight-docs/Setup-Guide.md

 To set it up:
 1. [Create an account](https://my.zerotier.com/login) on the ZeroTier website.
 The free service is perfectly fine for Moonlight.
 2. Download the Windows version for your PC from the [Downloads page](http://www.zerotier.com/download.shtml) and install it on your host gaming PC.
-You can set it to start on PC startup using the Preferences option in the taskbar icon menu.
 3. If using Moonlight on a PC or Mac, download and install the appropriate version from the [Downloads page](http://www.zerotier.com/download.shtml).
 For Android and iOS, the apps are available on the Play Store and App Store.
 4. Go to the [Networks tab](https://my.zerotier.com/network) then create a new network.
 The default values are fine.
 5. Copy the Network ID from that page and type it into the ZeroTier client's Join Network dialog (or use the e-mail invite system).
-If you get a prompt from Windows about asking for the network type/location, choose Private or Home network to avoid firewall issues.
+    * If you get a prompt from Windows about asking for the network type/location, choose Private or Home network to avoid firewall issues.
 6. After joining the network on each device, go back to the ZeroTier Network page and check the Auth checkbox for each member of your network to allow the devices to connect with each other.
 ZeroTier should show up as connected on all devices.
 7. With ZeroTier connected, open Moonlight and click/tap the Add PC button, then type the IP address of your PC as shown on the ZeroTier Network page.